SaneaV/Application-Ecosystem-of-Moldavian-Filling-Stations/README.md

 In order to check for the presence of Vulnerable Dependencies in a project, you can use the following commands:

-1. `mvn clean verify` - Full application build and generation of Dependency-Check Report.
+1. `mvn clean verify` - Complete application build and generate dependency checking report.
 2. `mvn dependency-check:check` - Short command to check dependencies.

 The end result can be found at: `target/dependency-check-report.html`

+# Checkstyle

+In order to check project checkstyle, you can use the following commands:

+1. `mvn clean verify` - Complete application build and generate the checkstyle.html file.
+2. `mvn checkstyle:checkstyle` - Short command to generate checkstyle.html file.

+The end result can be found at: `target/checkstyle/ui/checkstyle.html`

 # QA